The 2023-24 ecomaine School Recycling & Compost Grant Cycle has closed. Please check back in Spring 2024 for the 2024-25 round.

-Then ecomaine has a great opportunity for you!
-Maine’s pioneer of single-sort recycling and provider of waste-to-energy solutions is pleased to announce that public or private schools in any of its 70+ member communities can apply for School Recycling Grants every fall!
+Maine’s pioneer of single-sort recycling and provider of waste-to-energy solutions is pleased to announce that public or private schools in any of its member communities can apply for School Recycling & Compost Grants every year!

 Proposals should demonstrate a commitment to the solid waste hierarchy and landfill diversion techniques, particularly REDUCE, REUSE, RECYCLE, and COMPOST/DIGESTION.